3vfi-dev/3vfi-dev/README.md

 I am 3v, a Discord bot developer skilled in JavaScript, Python, and other fun stuff, with a passion for writing code, I learning **DevOps**
 I'm working on **[TruckersMP](https://truckersmp.com/)** as a **Add-on Team** and on **[Ticket tool](https://tickettool.xyz/)** as a **Support Team**

-> Responsible for creating official modifications for TruckersMP such as map edits, skins, accessories and vehicles. - *see below more* ⬇️
+> Responsible for creating official modifications for TruckersMP such as map edits, skins, accessories.. - *see below more* ⬇️

 > I'm in the support team for the bot discord ticket tool and I'm helping you! 😊